numpy/numpy/doc/source/dev/index.rst

 ~~~~~~~~~~~~

 `Sphinx <http://www.sphinx-doc.org/en/stable/>`__ is needed to build
 the documentation.
-Matplotlib and SciPy are also required.
+Matplotlib, SciPy, and IPython are also required.

 Fixing Warnings
 ~~~~~~~~~~~~~~~